No.20 – GWR Railcar

 Both vehicles were constructed in 1959 and are now turned out in their original green livery.
 They are regularly used to supplement steam services on quieter days – their observation ends proving popular with passengers.
 One vehicle contains the guard’s and luggage compartment, whilst the other features a first class saloon and lavatory.

 These Swindon-built locomotives were introduced in 1964 to work shunting duties, local freight and trip workings.
 They were introduced during the Beeching era – the very time when the work for which they were intended was rapidly disappearing!
 Thus they saw only two or three years’ BR service and earned the nickname “Teddy bears”.
-On the K&ESR they have proved capable of handling heavy works trains and running the passenger service in emergencies.
+On the K&ESR D9504 has proved equally capable of handling heavy works trains or hauling the passenger services.

 D4118 – Class 08